Understanding Scope 3 Emissions: The Complete Guide for 2026

 Spend-Based Method

 Uses financial data and emission factors to estimate emissions based on expenditure.
+This is useful when detailed activity data is unavailable but requires less accuracy.

 Activity-Based Method

 Uses specific activity data and emission factors for more accurate calculations.
+This requires detailed data collection from suppliers and operations.

 Hybrid Method